Refugees

 Summary of Refugees

-• Popularity of “Refugees”: “Refugees” by Brian Bilston, a British poet, writer, and social media activist, is an interesting piece about migration and refugees.
-The poem first appeared in 2019 on social media after which it has won popularity on account of its unique subject matter.
-The poem highlights the poet’s advice to the natives on how to treat the refugees with contempt with the message to see the world from some other perspective.
+• Popularity of “Refugees”: The poem ‘Refugees’ was written by Brian Bilston, a British poet, writer, and social media activist.
+This poem explores the compelling topics of migration and refugees, making it a captivating read.
+The poem first appeared in 2019 on social media, after which it has won popularity on account of its unique subject.
+Through this poem, the poet emphasizes the importance of treating refugees with contempt, while simultaneously urging the natives to broaden their perspective and see the world from a different angle.

-• Refugees” As a Representative of Migration and Refugees: Bilston opens the poem with a bit of sane advice that the refugees do not need any help from modern-day human rights advocates.
-However, what they need is to leave them to ruminate over their situation.
-He goes on to say that he does not need to be informed that the refugees are oppressed, are in bad condition, and that they have haggard faces.
+• Refugees” As a Representative of Migration and Refugees: The poem starts with a bit of sane advice that the refugees do not need any help from modern-day human rights advocates.
+The best course of action would be to let them ponder and contemplate their current circumstance.
+He further states that he is not in need of being informed about the oppression, dire conditions, and haggard appearances of the refugees.
 He also adds that he knows that they are chancers, layabouts, loungers, having committed heinous crimes, and so on.
-However, what he wants to assert is that they do not need to come to other countries.
-They should go back to their own country.
-The reason he states is that they share food, lodging, and the land of other people.
+Yet, his main point is that they are not obliged to go to other countries and must go back to their own country.
+The reason he states is their collective use of food, lodging, and the territory of others.
 The cure to this scourge is to build a way to let them know that they are not welcome and that only indigenous people should have the right to live and enjoy in their lands.
-By the end, the poet, however, voices his opinion to advise the readers that they should not think about it in this way, for the world could be looked upon from some other perspective – the perspective of the refugees.
+The poet concludes by encouraging readers to alter their mindset and look at the world through the eyes of refugees.

-• Major Themes in “Refugees”: Migration, sharing, contempt for refugees, and opposite point of view are four major themes of this poem.
-The poet discusses migration, the situation of the migrants, and the attitude of the native people throughout the poem, highlighting that the refugees should stay in their country as they share the food and lands of other people.
+• Major Themes in “Refugees”: Migration, sharing, contempt for refugees, and the opposite point of view are four major themes of this poem.
+The poet explores migration, the plight of migrants, and the native people’s attitude, emphasizing the notion that refugees ought to remain in their homeland, as they benefit from the resources and territories of others.
 However, he also gives ironic remarks by the end to make his readers feel that sharing is a good thing and that they should not think in this way to voice their contempt for the refugees.
 Rather, it is another point of view that they should think about.

-Analysis of Literary Devices Used In “Refugees”
+Analysis of Literary Devices Used In Refugees

-2. Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /h/ in “he holds” and the sound of /s/ in “so stupid.”
+2. Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words, such as the sound of /h/ in “he holds” and the sound of /s/ in “so stupid”.

 3. Anaphora: It is to repeat a phrase in the beginning of the verses or clauses such as “Share our…” is an anaphora.

 5. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+For example,

 These are people just like us